 They also have extensive experience working in mental health services, both in the community-managed and public health sectors.

-Our approach is grounded in the values of Roses in the Ocean itself and is built on our co-design principles: honest conversation, equal partnership, inclusion, shared decision making, innovation, purposeful involvement, and integration.
-These values and principles also inform internationally recognised best-practice co-design approaches.
+Our approach is grounded in the values of Roses in the Ocean itself and is built on our co-design principles: honest conversation, equal partnership, inclusion, shared decision making, innovation, purposeful involvement, and integration in conjunction with the Lived Experience of Suicide Engagement Principles (2022).

 Roses in the Ocean has developed a co-design framework structured specifically to suit the suicide prevention context and to capture the iterative nature of genuine co-design.
 The core elements of this framework are: